snyk-fixtures/device-cloud-python/README.md

 - pytest implementation start.
 Run `pytest -v .` to run unit tests.
   `pytest --cov-report=html --cov=hdcpython -v .` Will generate a directory
   containing an HTML report of coverage.
+- Websockets (setting the port to 443 will use websockets to send MQTT packets)

 Not yet supported: